g-salter/ja_bid_study_data/ja_bid_markdown_unblinded.md

 Marginal R<sup>2</sup> / Conditional R<sup>2</sup>
 </td>
 <td style=" padding:0.2cm; text-align:left; vertical-align:top; padding-top:0.1cm; padding-bottom:0.1cm; text-align:left;" colspan="4">
-0.169 / 0.171
+0.074 / 0.109
 </td>
 </tr>
 </table>

-## 7. Percentage of cases in which communicative looks were followed by a gaze shift back to the stimulus
+## 7. Percentage of cases in which JA bids were followed by a gaze shift back to the stimulus

 ``` r
 # Bids with looks back to stimulus in Interesting Sight task